infracost/docs/docs/getting_started.md

 ```

 ### 4. Add to CI/CD
-Use our [CI/CD integrations](/docs/integrations/cicd) to automatically add pull request comments showing cost estimate diffs.
-This can also provide a safetynet as teams can discuss the cost impact of changes as part of their workflow.
+Use our [CI/CD integrations](/docs/integrations/cicd) to add cost estimates to pull request comments.
+This provides a safety net as teams can discuss the cost impact of changes as part of their workflow.

 ## Usage